xyzelena/xyzelena/README.md

 ### Just a little bit about me:

-* Hard Skills: HTML5, CSS3, Sass, Tailwind CSS, JavaScript, TypeScript, React, Next.js, Redux Toolkit, Jest;
+* Hard Skills: HTML5, CSS3, SASS, Tailwind CSS, JavaScript, TypeScript, React, Next.js, Node.js, Redux Toolkit, Jest, Git;
 * Creation of cross-browser adaptive layout;
 * Looking for carrer opportunities as Frontend developer or participating in various interesting projects as a freelancer.